Abiquiu (Breaking Bad): Plot

-In a flashback, Jesse Pinkman and Jane Margolis visit the Georgia O'Keeffe Museum and view her painting My Last Door.
-The two debate the meaning of the painting before Jane concludes that O'Keeffe was simply trying to make a good feeling last.
+In a flashback, Jesse Pinkman and Jane Margolis visit the Georgia O'Keeffe Museum and view O'Keeffe's painting My Last Door.
+They debate its meaning before Jane concludes that O'Keeffe was simply trying to make a good feeling last.

 In the present, Hank Schrader is frustrated with his physical therapy.
 Marie gives Skyler White the therapy bill to pay as they previously discussed.
-Walter White attempts to pay with his drug money, but Skyler insists the source must be "unimpeachable."
-Walt takes her to meet Saul Goodman, who laundered his money in the past.
+Walter White attempts to pay with drug money, but Skyler insists the source must be "unimpeachable."
+Walt takes her to meet Saul Goodman, who is handling Walt's money laundering.
 Skyler is put off by his flippant personality and his scheme to buy a laser tag facility.
 Instead, she suggests a more believable business investment: the car wash where Walt previously worked.
-Saul objects, as the owner of the laser tag facility would ask no questions about the deal, while the car wash owner, Bogdan Wolynetz, is an unknown factor.
-Skyler offers to help launder the money by managing the car wash.
-Walt worries that this would make her liable for his actions, but she reveals she never filed the divorce papers, and if married, cannot be made to testify against him.
+Saul objects, but Skyler offers to help by managing the car wash.
+Walt worries that this would make her liable for his actions, but she reveals she never filed for divorce, so spousal privilege will apply.

-Meanwhile, Walt warns Jesse about skimming some of their meth product, which he continues to deny doing.
-Jesse takes what he has stolen to a Narcotics Anonymous meeting to give to Badger Mayhew and Skinny Pete to help peddle.
-The two say they cannot bring themselves to sell meth to recovering addicts, so Jesse shows them how easy it is by striking up a conversation with Andrea Cantillo, a newcomer to the meetings.
-He soon becomes attached to Andrea while surreptitiously attempting to sell her drugs.
-Andrea invites him to her home, where Jesse discovers she has a son, Brock.
-From him, Jesse learns that she has a younger brother named Tomás, although she initially refuses to talk about him.
-Later, Andrea suggests they use methamphetamine, but Jesse declines now that he knows she has a child, and the two argue.
-Andrea insists she wants to avoid having Brock suffer from the same fate as Tomás, who, as part of an initiation to a local drug gang, shot a rival dealer at a street corner.
-Jesse recognizes that the murder was that of Combo a few months prior.
+Walt warns Jesse to stop skimming from the meth they produce.
+Jesse takes what he has stolen to Badger Mayhew and Skinny Pete so they can sell it at a Narcotics Anonymous (NA) meeting.
+They are hesitant to sell to recovering addicts, so Jesse shows how easy it is by striking up a conversation with newcomer Andrea Cantillo.
+He soon becomes attracted to Andrea, and she invites him to her home, where Jesse discovers she has a son, Brock.
+From Brock, Jesse learns that Andrea has a pre-teen brother, Tomás, although she initially refuses to talk about him.
+Andrea later suggests they use meth, but Jesse declines now that he knows she has a child.
+Andrea insists she wants to avoid having Brock go down the same path as Tomás, who shot a rival dealer as part of a drug gang initiation.
+Jesse recognizes that the story matches details of Combo's murder a few months prior.

-Gus invites Walt to his home for a private dinner, telling Walt that he made many mistakes when he first began working in the drug business.
-He regrets that he did not have a mentor and warns Walt never to make the same mistake twice.
+Gus invites Walt to his home for a private dinner.
+He tells Walt he regrets not having a mentor and warns him to never make the same mistake twice.
 The next day, Jesse travels to the corner where Combo was killed.
-He finds Tomás there, and confirms that not only is he working for a drug gang, but the gang works for Gus peddling the blue meth that he and Walt are making.
+He finds Tomás there, and while buying meth from him, sees the faces of the drug dealers who rule the territory.
 Jesse quietly walks away, enraged.